aehng/Lecture-Notes/Module1/What_is_an_IDE.md

 ## Advantages of Text Editors:

-*   **Programming language-agnostic**: works equally well between different programming languages, especially new and less-popular languages which do not have a dedicated IDE.
+*   **Programming language-agnostic**: works equally well between different programming languages, especially new and less popular languages which do not have a dedicated IDE.
 *   **Flexibility**: gives you control/responsibility over configuration choices.